The Fortune Handbook: Casting and crew

-Sng decided to gather the "Three Lees in Entertainment", Christopher Lee, Mark Lee and Li Nanxing, to star in a film together.
+Sng decided to gather the "Three Lees in Entertainment" being Christopher Lee, Mark Lee and Li Nanxing, to star in a film together.
 According to an interview with Weekender Singapore, Sng said that "it started out as a joke, but all three of them actually agreed to do it".
 All three were listed as executive producers, together with Jack Neo and Melvin Ang.
 It was such a success that the actors started talking about their next project together.

 Filming

-Li, who has always played "solemn and heavy" roles, such as a cop, lawyer or baddie, took on his first comedic role because of his co-stars, saying in an interview with The Straits Times that he "signed on because of the other two."
+Li, who has always played "solemn and heavy" roles, such as a police officer, lawyer or prosecutor, took on his first comedic role because of his co-stars, saying in an interview with The Straits Times that he "signed on because of the other two."
 Initially, he felt awkward being cast as Vivian Lai's ex-boyfriend due to the age gap, so Sng altered the role to be her brother instead.

 Filming started on October 31, 2016 with a production cost of $1.3 million, and lasted for 20 days.